By John McBride Share on facebook Share on twitter Share on linkedin Share on pinterest Share on reddit Share on

 Now, be wary of any music you fear will incite.
 For instance, I refuse to ever play “Na Na Hey Hey Kiss Him Goodbye”.
 Why?
 You want to incite unnecessary anger.
 Play some mess to the opposition who is losing.
 What’s the point?
 Your team is winning.
 The other team is losing.
 It’s enough.
 I am NOT a fan of generating ill-will in any way, shape or form.
 Happiness crew, remember?
 In kind, I’m not a supporter of “All I Do is Win”.
 The scoreboard speaks.
 The fans will be speaking, too.
 They do NOT need your help getting riled up.
 It’s bad for business.
 High-energy does not equal instigating.
 The message?
 Be careful.

 Much ado about nothing?
 Possibly.
 No doubt one can play all the old tried and true Beatles, AC/DC, Neil Diamond, etc. favorites and they will be just fine.
 Will they generate the same energy level?
-No. But right now, turn up Cardi B at high school basketball and watch the cheerleaders pop off the bench.
+No. But right now at the penning of this article, turn up Cardi B at high school basketball and watch the cheerleaders pop off the bench.
 Watch young fans pop off the bench.

 It astonishes me what gets everyone excited over time.
 A few years back a singer named Adele released a ballad called “Hello”.
 I was at a high school football game announcing and doing music.
 As a gaff, I played “Hello” just to see what would happen.
 I knew “Hello” was the biggest in the land at the time.
 My curiosity got the best of me so, I there I went.
 The place went nuts.
 Easily, a couple thousand folks were singing at the top of their lungs.
 At a football game?
 Adele?
 Ballad?
 Really?!
 Shaking my head, I reassert that what excites everyone up amazes me every day.

 Ask them.
-I sound like a broken record don’t I. However, my advice is correct.
+I sound like a broken record don’t I?!
+However, my advice is correct.
 My kids, when they were younger, watched the dreaded Disney Channel’s “Wizards of Waverly Place”.
 Announcing one of their Little League games, I played the theme song for the heck of it.
 The kids went haywire.
 The young have never changed.
 What we assess as awful and dumb, they think is hot stuff.
-Crazy, right?
+Crazy, right?!
+If you have children, you understand.
+If you don’t and are young, you might find out.
+If you are older and never had kids, ask a teenager.

 As an announcer, I am always watching and listening.
 I watch the game.
 I observe the crowd.
 I look around at the others in the press box.
 I listen to comments from the crowd.
 I watch and observe the officials and their reactions to the press box or scorer’s table.
 I watch and listen to what I say on and off the mic.
 I am always thinking and adjusting.
 Even if I am not assigned to music, I listen to what’s playing and watch the cheer squad, the players, and the fans for chemistry to the music.